vlapsley/blog/content/post/the-operation-was-a-success.md

 Not only was the operation a success, the patient survived too.
 The word "Booting..." appeared on the LCD display and I knew I had triumphed.
 ![alt text][3]

 Little Audrey summed it up best: "Good job Daddy!"
-So flippin' proud.
+So flippin' proud of myself.
+DIY done right is very satisfying.

 [1]: /img/faulty_capacitor.jpg "Faulty capacitor"
 [2]: /img/fixed_psu.jpg "The fixed PSU with replaced capacitor"